WalletConnect/walletconnect-specs/docs/blockchain-rpc/hedera-rpc.md

 ## hedera\_signMessage

 This method accepts a plain text string value as input.
 If approved by the user, the controller UTF-8 encodes this message prepended with "\x19Hedera Signed Message:\n" plus the length of the message and signs the resulting bytes in the same manner as HAPI transactions are signed.
-The resulting signature(s) is transmitted back to the user encoded in a SignatureMap structure.
+The resulting signature(s) are transmitted back to the user encoded in a SignatureMap structure.
 The pseudo code for computing the signature is as follows:

 ```javascript

 <Ed25519 or ECDSA Key>.sign("\x19Hedera Signed Message:\n" + len(message) + message)
 ```

 ### Parameters

     1. `Object` - signMessage parameters
-      1.1 `signerAccountId` : `Object` - hedera account id in the format `<network>:<shard>.<realm>.<num>-<optional-checksum>`
+      1.1 `signerAccountId` : `String` - hedera account id in the format `<network>:<shard>.<realm>.<num>-<optional-checksum>`
-      1.2 `message` : `string`
+      1.2 `message` : `String`

 ### Returns

     1. `Object` - signMessage result
-      1.1 `signatureMap` : `string` - base64 encoded SignatureMap
+      1.1 `signatureMap` : `String` - base64 encoded SignatureMap

 ### Example